-Hall effect sensors built into the motors are used to monitor drum position 14, take-up reel speed 17 and supply reel speed 16.
+Hall effect sensors built into the motors are used to monitor drum position 9, take-up reel speed 12 and supply reel speed 11.

-Engagement or disengagement of the capstan pinch roller, tape threading and tape loading are all operations which are controlled by the mechanism mode cams.
-The mode cams are driven by the dc motor 4 mentioned earlier.
-Attached to the top of the mode cams is a three wiper wafer switch 5 which monitors the position of the cams, and consequently the mode of the drive.
+Engagement or disengagement of the capstan pinch roller, tape threading and tape loading are all controlled by the mechanism mode cams.
+The mode cams are driven by the dc motor 2 mentioned earlier.
+Attached to the top of the mode cams is a three wiper wafer switch 3 which monitors the position of the came, and consequently the mode of the drive.